Dhruvbarot1/101415874_comp3123_labtest2/README.md

 # Weather Forecast App

 This project is a weather forecast application built with **ReactJS** and the **OpenWeatherMap API**.
-The app allows users to view the current weather and a 5-day forecast for any city.
+The app allows users to view the current weather.

 ---